 13. Carry-on Luggage For International Flights

-Be sure to have your piece of carryon luggage to bring your basic belongings small enough to meet international travel requirements of about 21 inches.
-US carry-on size is usually 22 inches, but most international flights are a bit smaller.
-That’s why we love our Osprey Ozone wheeled carryon bags.
+Be sure to have your piece of carry-on luggage to bring your basic belongings small enough to meet international travel requirements of about 21 inches.
+The US carry on bag size is usually 22 inches, but most international flights are a bit smaller.
+That’s why we love our Osprey Ozone wheeled carry-on bags.

 Our daughter was 4 years old when she rolled her Ozone around international airports in Bali and Thailand in 2019.
 They are easy to handle and fit in all overhead compartments.

 14. Mask – Travel Requirement

-Lastly, be sure to bring your own mask for domestic or international flights.
-They are required on all air travel as of June of 2021.
+Lastly, be sure to bring your own mask for international flights.
+They are required on some air travel.
 In the future, things may change but as of right now, be prepared with having your own.

 Whether this is your first time flying or you are a seasoned traveler, it’s always good to refresh your list of essentials for long-haul flights before you leave on your trip.
 I hope this guide helped you to find the best long-flight accessories for you and your family.